patricklafrance/wmfnext-shell/README.md

 Going back to _"Static1/Page 3"_, you'll see an `additionalProps` prop.
 This is an untyped bucket allowing you to provide any number of contextual props to use later when rendering the navigation items in the host application.

 The last thing to cover in this section are the `style` and `target` props defined for _"Static1/Page 1"_.
-A navigation items support any props supported by a [React router Link component](https://reactrouter.com/en/main/components/link), including those 2.
+A navigation items support any props supported by a [React Router Link component](https://reactrouter.com/en/main/components/link), including those 2.

 👉 Now, update the host application root layout to render the navigation items registered by the modules.